This article was last edited on April 27, 2019.

 Changes to the Alternative Minimum Tax (AMT)

 The Alternative Minimum Tax was enacted to ensure high-income taxpayers contribute their fair share.
-Before the new tax reform, it had one major flaw: inflation.
+Before the TCJA, it had one major flaw: inflation.
 AMT was never updated for inflation, which meant more middle-class taxpayers were being subjected to AMT.
 From the 2018 tax year and onward, AMT exemptions will be automatically updated for inflation.
 Also, the AMT exemption amounts themselves have significantly increased.
-These changes ultimately mean few taxpayers – particularly middle-class ones – will pay the AMT.
+These changes ultimately mean few taxpayers must pay the AMT.